colbyj/bride-of-frankensystem/docs/building/consent.rst

 What happens on decline
 -----------------------

 Declining the consent radio fails the form's required-field validation.
 The participant sees the form re-rendered with an error message ("You must provide your consent to continue").
 They cannot advance, and closing the tab is their exit.

-- **No participant row is created** for someone who declines.
-The consent flow is gated on agreement; there is no "declined" record to inspect later, so a consent or refusal rate cannot be computed from BOFS data alone.
+No participant row is created for someone who declines — the row exists only once consent is given, which is what makes its presence a record of consent.
-- **The consent value itself is not persisted.** BOFS uses the radio choice to gate the form submission; once a participant agrees and the row is created, only the existence of the row indicates consent.
-The participant's ``timeStarted`` is the closest equivalent to a "consent timestamp."

-If your IRB requires a stored record of each consent, collect it as a one-question questionnaire after the consent page (see `Multi-stage consent`_).
-If you also need to record declines, the built-in consent page cannot do it — decliners never advance past it.
-Instead, start the study with ``create_participant_nc``, present the consent text as a questionnaire whose answer *is* stored, and use ``conditional_routing`` (see :doc:`/building/conditions_branching`) to send decliners to an exit page.
+If your IRB wants the consented text captured per participant rather than inferred from the row, repeat the key consent statements as a one-question questionnaire right after the consent page (see `Multi-stage consent`_); the questionnaire response is stored and exported like any other.

 Writing consent.html
 --------------------